zetavg/chromium-website/site/chromium-os/testing/common-testing-workflows/index.md

 ## Workflow 1

-### *Developer already has a built system using build instructions.
-Developer wants to create a copy of their image for testing and build Chromium OS tests without re-running build_packages.*
+### Developer already has a built system using build instructions.
+Developer wants to create a copy of their image for testing and build Chromium OS tests without re-running `cros build-packages`.

 ### cros_sdk and run mod_image_for_test on the chromiumos_image.bin (if you get complaints of unmount errors, sudo umount /media/\* outside the chroot).